BitGo/wasm-miniscript/README.md

-# wasm-miniscript

-This is a wrapper around the [rust-miniscript](https://github.com/rust-bitcoin/rust-miniscript) crate that is compiled to WebAssembly.
-It allows you to use Miniscript in NodeJS and in the browser.

-# WebUI playground
+# BitGoWASM

-Go to https://bitgo.github.io/wasm-miniscript to see a live demo of the wasm-miniscript library in action.
+This repo is the home of BitGo's WASM libraries.

 # Dependencies